Loading...

 Characters that are blind from birth or are otherwise permanently sightless cannot detect anything using vision.
 They automatically critically fail any Perception checks based on vision, are immune to visual effects, and can’t be blinded or dazzled.
 However, such characters do not have the blinded condition.

-Blind characters who either can’t or choose not to remove their blindness hone their other senses.
+Blind characters who either cannot or choose not to remove their blindness hone their other senses.
 They are not off-guard to creatures that are hidden from them (unless they’re off-guard to them for reasons other than the hidden condition), and they need only a successful DC 5 flat check to target a hidden creature.
-Normally, such characters can’t remove their blindness later; if they somehow do, they lose these benefits.
+Normally, such characters cannot remove their blindness later; if they somehow do, they lose these benefits.

 Visually Impaired Characters